16 Percent As A Fraction

 Decimal Representation: An Alternative Approach

 Another way to represent 16% is as a decimal.
 To convert a percentage to a decimal, divide the percentage by 100.
-16% divided by 100 is 0.16.
-Therefore, 16% = 0.16 = 4/25.
+Day to day, 16% divided by 100 is 0.
+16. Because of this, 16% = 0.Plus, 16 = 4/25.
 Decimals and fractions are interchangeable, providing alternative ways to express the same value.

 Frequently Asked Questions (FAQ)